tknle/tknle.github.io/README.md

-# Welcome to my Porfolio site
+# Welcome to my porfolio website

 ### Take a look at [miale.me](http://miale.me)

-Have a great day and don't hesitate to contact me!